-Our Values:
+Our values:

-Be a best practice regulator: transparent, consistent, proportionate, accountable and targeted.

-Be professional: listening, explaining and acting with integrity.

-Be a collaborative, co-operative and learning team.
+- 1. Be a best practice regulator: transparent, consistent, proportionate, accountable, and targeted. - 2.
+Be professional: listening, explaining, and acting with integrity. - 3.
+Be a collaborative, co-operative and learning team. - 4.
 Be motivated and empowered to make a difference.

-We are not a policy-making department of Government, but we make sure that the energy and water utility industries in Northern Ireland are regulated and developed within ministerial policy as set out in our statutory duties.